henriarnoUG/BankruptcyBenchmarkBaselines/README.md

 # BankruptcyBenchmarkBaselines

+**NOTE: The code will gradually be enhanced in order to improve the ease-of-use from 3/23 onwards.**

 This repository contains the code that can be used to reconstruct the benchmark &amp; baselines for bankruptcy prediction using textual data.
 The corresponding paper was presented at the FinNLP workshop @ IJCAI-ECAI 2022 and published in the ACL Anthology.

 Link to the paper: https://arxiv.org/abs/2208.11334